LEAF-Bering-uClibc/website/bering-uclibc/_posts/2016-05-23-LEAF_Bering-uClibc_6.0.0-alpha1_available.md

 and shorewall (5.0.7.2).
 Minor updates are provided for dhcpcd, nano, rsync, util-linux and clamav.

-Openvpn and openvpnz has been merged into one package: openvpn - including lzo compression as default, previously openvpnz.
+openvpn and openvpnz has been merged into one package: openvpn - including lzo compression as default, previously openvpnz.
 Linux-PAM authentication support has added (requires libpam).